WindJammer6/21.-Deployed-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-and-Firebase-in-Vercel/README.md

 3. 'firebase_key.json' file
 4. 'karaoke_singer_class.py' file
 5. 'requirements.txt' file
-6. How to deploy a Telegram Bot on Vercel? (can refer to the Unity Github repo on how I format the deployment documentation)

 Additional files that are not part of the creation of the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database, but includes the past iterations/versions/prototypes of the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database:
 1.

 Additional files that are not part of the creation of the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database, but includes my learning journey of some of the required technology being used in this project that I was not familiar with:
 1.

+1. Deployment Process of this Telegram Bot using Vercel?

 <br>

+### Purpose of each file in this repository that is required in the creation of the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database,
+1.

 ### Past iterations/versions/prototypes of the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database
 Due to my lack of knowledge in some of the required technology being used in the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database, I had to first learn them, which includes: